Indianapolis DUI Defense Laws

 The legal drinking age in Indiana is 21.
 Therefore, Indiana has a zero-tolerance law for drivers under 21.
 If you are under 21, the BAC for OWI is .02.
 This is much lower than the general .08 requirement.

 Drivers in Indiana are considered to have consented to BAC tests.
 You must perform the blood or breath tests.
 If you refuse, you will be penalized.
-If you have no prior record, the penalty is a 1-year license suspension.
+With no prior record, the penalty is a 1-year license suspension.
 If you have a prior OWI, the penalty is a 2-year suspension.

 Plea Bargaining OWI